-In an effort to reduce the variability of our cash flows, the Partnership has entered into derivative financial instruments to hedge the commodity price associated with a significant portion of its expected natural gas equity volumes through 2017, NGL equity volumes through 2015 and condensate equity volumes through 2017.
-These derivative financial instruments included swaps and purchased puts (or floors).
+In an effort to reduce the variability of our cash flows, the Partnership has entered into derivative financial instruments to hedge the commodity price associated with a significant portion of its expected natural gas, NGL equity volumes and condensate equity volumes through 2018 by entering into financially settled derivative transactions.
+Historically, these transactions have included both swaps and purchased puts (or floors) and calls (or caps) to hedge additional expected equity commodity volumes without creating volumetric risk.
 The Partnership hedges a higher percentage of its expected equity volumes in the earlier future periods.
 With swaps, the Partnership typically receives an agreed upon fixed price for a specified notional quantity of natural gas or NGLs and pays the hedge counterparty a floating price for that same quantity based upon published index prices.
 Since the Partnership receives from its customers substantially the same floating index price from the sale of the underlying physical commodity, these transactions are designed to effectively lock-in the agreed fixed price in advance for the volumes hedged.
 In order to avoid having a greater volume hedged than actual equity volumes, the Partnership typically limits its use of swaps to hedge the prices of less than its expected natural gas and NGL equity volumes.
-The Partnership utilizes purchased puts (or floors) to hedge additional expected equity commodity volumes without creating volumetric risk.
 The Partnership's commodity hedges may expose it to the risk of financial loss in certain circumstances.